odises/kondor/README.md

 # kondor
-A telegram robot which helps users to memorize new vocabularies
+A telegram robot which helps users to memorize new things.